 Original authors: Robert G. Clouse and Richard V. Pierard; revised and updated by Garry J. Moes

-Volume Two, subtitled Cultures in Conflict Since the Reformation Until the Third Millennium After Christ, covers modern history—the 16th century through about 2016, mentioning the election of Donald Trump near the end of the text.
+Volume Two covers modern history—the 16th century through about 2016, mentioning the election of Donald Trump near the end of the text.
 While this is a world history text, it treats many issues primarily from a "western" viewpoint.

 Discuss Aristotelian, inductive, and deductive reasoning.
 Describe the differences in these approaches to science.

-The teacher’s manual for Volume Two has only suggested answers for the end-of-chapter questions.
+The teacher’s manual for Volume Two has only suggested answers for the end-of-chapter questions and definitions of terms.
 After seeing the revised teacher’s manual for Volume One, I very much wish that the teacher’s manual for Volume Two was as extensive.
 However, if I hadn't seen the Volume One version, I would be content with the Volume Two version as it is.